amberhsuu/amberhsuu.github.io/about.md

 ---
 <h2>I'm Amber Hsu...</h2>

 <p>I am currently a Senior studying English and Biochemistry at the University of Washington.
-In the past few years I've developed an interest in the field of digital marketing, particularly in the workings of digital copy and content strategy.
-I have experience optimizing and creating email engagement campaigns and writing professional copy for everything from Facebook marketing posts and newspaper articles to Residential Advisor newsletters and chemistry lab reports.</p>
+I have experience optimizing and creating email engagement campaigns and writing professional copy for everything from Facebook marketing posts and newspaper articles to Residential Advisor newsletters.
+With my past experience in digital marketing and content strategy, I aim to help companies create personalized marketing campaigns that reach the right audience.
+I am currently seeking new grad and full-time opportunities. </p>

 ---
 <h2>Skills</h2>

+- Content and targeting segmentation development for email nurtures
+  - Familiarity with email service provider Adobe Marketo
 - Professional copy for varied purposes and audiences
-- Social media marketing strategy on various platforms
+- Social media marketing strategy on various platforms incl.
+FB and IG
-  - Facebook, Instagram, Snapchat
-- Inter-organizational outreach and work coordination
 - Large and small scale event planning and facilitation
-- Education management platforms
-  - Exxat, Filemaker, Catalyst, Canvas
-- Adobe Photoshop and Illustrator
-- Written and spoken English and Chinese (Mandarin)
+- Native fluency in English and Chinese (Mandarin)

 <h2>Projects</h2>